FHantke/brave-browser-wiki/IPFS-Features.md

    ### `Importing selected text`

-   - [ ] Verify the IPFS item available in the selected text context menu.
-Select text and choose `Import Selected Text to IPFS`.
+   - [ ] Load `https://lipsum.com/` and make a text selection.
+Context-click and choose `Import Selected Text to IPFS`.
 Make sure the text is wrapped into a file with id like `file_1` and the imported text is available inside the file.
 Verify the shareable link is copied to the clipboard and opens when pasting it.

    ### `Importing selected video`